LAME: Patents and legal issues

 Like all MP3 encoders, LAME implemented techniques covered by patents owned by the Fraunhofer Society and others.
 The developers of LAME did not license the technology described by these patents.
 Distributing compiled binaries of LAME, its libraries, or programs that derive from LAME in countries where those patents have been granted may have constituted infringement, but since 23 April 2017, all of these patents have expired.

 The LAME developers stated that, since their code was only released in source code form, it should only be considered as an educational description of an MP3 encoder, and thus did not infringe any patent in itself.
 They also advised users to obtain relevant patent licenses before including a compiled version of the encoder in a product.
 Some software was released using this strategy: companies used the LAME library, but obtained patent licenses.

-In the course of the 2005 Sony BMG copy protection rootkit scandal, there were reports that the Extended Copy Protection rootkit included on some Sony Compact Discs had portions of the LAME library without complying with the terms of the LGPL.